tejaswinichalla1812/PricePalAndroidApp/README.md

 ## Activities
+#### Login Page
-Login Page: Every consumer should register here to create an account before he/she begin using the application.
+Every consumer should register here to create an account before he/she begin using the application.

+#### Stores
-Stores: It is used to find what are all the stores available nearby.
+It is used to find what are all the stores available nearby.

+#### Products
-Products: To find a specific product, use the search product in Products section.
+To find a specific product, use the search product in Products section.

+#### Scan Barcode
-Scan Barcode: Used to scan the barcode of a particular product.
+Used to scan the barcode of a particular product.

+#### Price Comparison
-Price Comparison: To compare the prices of a product among different stores.
+To compare the prices of a product among different stores.

-## Application Usage Guidelines:
+## Application Usage Guidelines
 Every consumer has to create an account first before using the application features.
 Then Login with credentials.

 #### Stores: